 You should submit Form 4, Statement of Taxpayer Identification Number, when you file your petition, and redact (delete) your Social Security number or Employer Identification number from any notice you attach to your petition and from any other document you file with the Court.
 The word redact means to remove or delete information.
-See Tax Court Rule 27.
+See Rule 20(b).
 Do not include your Social Security number on any document you send to the Court (except Form 4).